valtech-sd/rule-harvester/README.md

 ```

 Notes:
-1. registerInput is what makes this an input provider.
+1. You declare this class an input provider by implementing the `registerInput` method.
-1. This provider is notified of added files in a directory, reads each file, converts the contents to a JSON object,
+1. The provider will be called when a file is added into the directory being watched.
+It then reads each file,
-   and adds the file path to json for later use.
+   converts the contents to a JSON object, and adds the file path to json for later use.
-1. Once it's done with the file, it deletes it.
+1. Once the provider instance is done with the file, it deletes it.
-1. Finally the JSON object is passed to the rules harvester where it will become "facts" in the rules processing.
+1. Finally, the provider passes the JSON object to the rules harvester where it will become "facts" in the rules
+   processing chain.

 ### Output Provider Example

-After the Rules Engine runs, we have some resulting output.
-This output provider is passed the output for handling.
+After the Rules Engine runs, we have some resulting output which is handed to the output provider.

 ```javascript
 const fs = require('fs');